molareza/sticker/README.md

 If you want to display your own Emojis you can create your own implementation of [`EmojiProvider`](library/src/main/java/com/vanniktech/emoji/EmojiProvider.java) and pass it to `EmojiManager.install`.

-All of the core API lays in:
+All of the core API lays in, which is being pulled in automatically by the provides implementations (iOS, EmojiOne & Google):

 ```groovy
 compile 'com.vanniktech:emoji:0.4.0'